HL7/davinci-crd/src/pagecontent/hooks.md

 In the CRD implementation guide, there's a common set of queries that define data that most, if not all, payers will need to perform their requirements assessment.
 This section defines those queries.

-For this release of the implementation guide, conformant clients SHOULD support the CDS Hooks prefetch capability and be able to perform all of the prefetch queries defined here.
+For this release of the implementation guide, conformant clients SHOULD support the CDS Hooks prefetch capability and be able to perform all the prefetch queries defined here.
+However, each payer will define the prefetch requests for their service based on what information they need to provide coverage requirements.
+They may include more and/or less than described in this section.
+Prefetch requests SHOULD only include information that is always expected to be needed for each hook information as information should not be accessed that is not necessary to perform the coverage requirements function.
+Information relevant to the context of a specific hook invocation SHOULD always be queried using the provided token, not included in prefetch.
+Payers should recognize that not all clients will support all prefetch requests.

 <blockquote class="stu-note">
 In future releases of this specification, this requirement may become a 'SHALL'.
 Implementers are encouraged to provide feedback about this possibility as part of their ballot feedback.